6 Back-end API

 6.3 JSON

-The first two arguments to all REST methods is injson and outjson. injson is a JSONObject that contains the data passed in from the front-end. outjson is a pre-initialized, empty JSONObject that will be returned to the front-end.
-The rest service should read the data passed in from injson, perform any needed processes, and put the result into outjson to be returned to the front-end.
+The first two arguments to all REST methods are injson and outjson. injson is a JSONObject that contains the data passed in from the front-end. outjson is a pre-initialized, empty JSONObject that will be returned to the front-end.
+The REST service should read the data passed in from injson, perform any needed processes, and put the result into outjson to be returned to the front-end.

 A modified version of a publicly available JSON Java package is included and used to access JSON from the front-end and create JSON to return to the front-end.
 This package has many methods but only a few are commonly used.

-There are two main data type of interest.
+There are two main data types of interest.
 They are JSONObject and JSONArray.
 They hold the JSON types indicated by their names.

 Command useful for getting data out of injson: